 Speaker 1 8:21

 Hey, Kevin.
 Now we’re gonna turn to you, you know, what does the 1071 rule do?
 It is designed to really shine, shine a light on blind spots and small business lending.
 And it requires small business lenders that originate at least 100 loans to small businesses or small farms, and each of the last two years more on that soon to start annually reporting on their small business lending by race, ethnicity, sex, less gender and sexual orientation.
 And so the NA defines a small businesses one with gross revenue of $5 million or less and excludes nonprofits.
 So that’s the number of loans it’s it’d be at least 100 loans in the previous two years, to businesses that are making $5 million or less.
-It requires the race ethnicity, sexual and gender and sexual orientation collected for principal business owners, which are defined by the rule as individuals with 25% or 25% or more of the equity interest in a business.
+It requires the race, ethnicity and sex/gender collected for principal business owners, which are defined by the rule as individuals with 25% or 25% or more of the equity interest in a business.
 So by that definition, a business can have a maximum of four principal owners because by definition, they have 25% control.
 It defines a business as owned by a person of color women or member of the LG BT QI plus community.
 If two conditions more than 50% of ownership or control is held by one or more members of that community, and more than 50% of the net profit or loss accrues to one or more members of that community.
 Here is the implementation schedule and for You’re wondering whether this is kind of a quick just this is what’s in the rule.
 And then we’re going to the next section, we’re going to spend more detail on, you know, what are the real strengths here, and what are some things that might need to be improved down the line.
 But here’s, here’s the implementation schedule.
 It’s a tiered implementation schedule.
 As you can see, the largest lenders are sorted up first, the lenders that originated at least 2500, small business loans must start collecting data starting October 1 2020.
 For lenders, the middle tier is the people that are originating at least 500 loans, they have to start April 1 2025.
 And then finally, the smallest lenders that are covered by this rule, lenders that originate at least 100 loans in the previous two years, must start collecting data at January 1 2026.
 As Kevin touched on, and I’ll alluded to a little bit more, this is really likely to lead to increases in small business funding.
 Remember the saying what gets measured gets done, this really will, you know, get data, so long as it’s letting data, you know, into the 21st century.
 And really, you know, the director Chopra said it, when he announced it, there’s really just the change of requiring the lenders to report out, you know, really will shift attitudes, you know, lenders want to look good on these types of reports.
 It also, you know, will will really show lenders, how they’re stacking up to compared to peers, when they’re lending to underserved businesses and show them if they’re, you know, falling behind and need to do something, of course, you know, then you know, MCRC, and our members that are advocates will have the ability to, to use this data to really raise issues when needed, but also just be able to, you know, put things into better context and really see, you know, how, how business businesses, small business lending of a lender is playing out, and, you know, home to data as it was improved and gotten more specific on race and things like that led to significant increases for black and Latin X borrowers.
 And so we are anticipating that this will also similarly lead to increases for black Latinx Asian women owned and LGTB LGBTQI plus businesses as well.
 Furthermore, the last point, I’ll say, for now, you know, in 2020, a city bank did a study that found that fair access to lending for black businesses alone would have created 650 billion in additional business revenue per year and 6.1 million new jobs.
 So, you know, this 1071 data should be able to clear out and as a tool for detecting, and facilitating unfortunate fair lending laws.
 So it should greatly help addressing, you know, evidence of discrimination that we have found.
 And that’s why Citibank, you know, prepare this report that suggests that if you if there was just fair access to lending, we would see all these positive economic benefits that that really will bring widespread benefits to the economy.
 So now we’re going to turn more to that was sort of the high level, what is 1071?
 Do Now we want to turn to a little more in depth, and we the way we organize this is we’re going to start with sort of the strengths.
 And then we’re going to start with some areas that might need to be improved.
 But now I’m going to turn it over to Beverly.

 Speaker 2 13:23